Standard library

 ## and last elements may be non-whole months.

-declaration split_by_month content list of Period depends on
+content list of Period

 ## Splits the given period, returning one period per year, split on the first